abstractsun/braindump/README.md

 Alternatively, `./qr "QR_MSG"` will encode the provided `QR_MSG` on the command line.

 Some characters do not work well in QR codes, for those, encode the message with base64 first.
+In vim, encode with `:!base64 | ./qr`, and then decode on the other side with `:!base64 -d`.

 ### File query